smassh-73/smassh-73.github.io/README.md

 ![Kats Pic](https://lh6.googleusercontent.com/BmFQD33jSri8wywgumlu52v29egWgP_9ZZkv0HJw7Vd9RPSMiyFdwxFA1o1laFWjW8M=w2400)

-### In Paris, Tx,they made a vertrans memerial for Vietnam, and my father was asked it he would be a model and technical advisor for a statue that was going to be created and displayed at the memorial.
+### In Paris, Tx, they made a vertrans memerial for Vietnam, and my father was asked it he would be a model and technical advisor for a statue that was going to be created and displayed at the memorial.

 ![Statue](https://lh3.googleusercontent.com/S2q6GpCJHvPBGkX3meW7HSnSHfDlu8mAMDHJJAohLJNmYX4IeQKRa3YdMrRia9Wjt0w=w2400)